 I talked about what kinds of salt are best for fermentation in my fermented cucumber pickles recipe if you are interested.

 Self-brining Caraway Sauerkraut

-- 6 lb cabbage (pickling cabbage or flat cabbage preferred)
+- 6 pounds green cabbage flat cabbage preferred

 Salt Brine (Optional)

 - 1 1/3 cups filtered water